-'Slotting' Slotting is a Basel 2 approach that requires a standard set of rules to be used in the calculation of RWAs, based upon an assessment of factors such as the financial strength of the counterparty.
-The requirements for the application of the Slotting approach are detailed in BIPRU 4.5.
+'Slotting' Slotting is an internal Barclays terminology for what is known as "Specialised Lending" in the IRB approach as described in Capital Requirements Regulation (CRR Article 147.8).
+A standard set of rules are required to be used in credit risk RWA calculations, based upon an assessment of factors such as the financial strength of the counterparty.
+The requirements for the application of the Specialised Lending approach are detailed in CRR Article 153.5.